buzztroll/unix-agent/docs/scrubber.rst

 Recovery
 --------

+The recovery file is a gziped tarball with the following format:
+- recovery.sh
+  A script which aids in the recovery process
+- data.enc
+  The data removed from the system by the scrubber in a tarball.
+If encryption was used to create this it will be an encrypted file.
+- public_key
+  The public key used to encrypt the symmetric key used to encrypt data.enc.
+  If encryption was not used this file will not exist.
+- key
+  The encrypted symmetric key used to encrypt data.enc.
+This file must be decrypted by the private key which matches the public key used to create it.
+  The decrypted result can then be used to decrypt the data.enc and thereby recover the data.
+If encryption was not used this file will not exist.

+To recover the scrubbed data untar the recovery file and run the recovery.sh file.
+This will do all of the decryption work needed and will result in an unencrypted tarball.
+That tarball can then be copied to the server and untarred in the root directory.

 To recover all the deleted files run the following command from the system that contains your private key: